scollier/SATraining/SATrainingEndToEnd.md

 From the master:

 * Copy over flannel configuration to the minions, both of them.
 Use `scp` or copy the file contents manually.
+In the OS1 (OpenStack) environment, you can not scp files without moving some keys around.
+It might just be quicker to copy and paste the contents.
+In a KVM hosted environment, feel free to _scp_ files around.

 ```